rust-lang/blog.rust-lang.org/content/crates.io-malicious-crates-fasterlog-and-asyncprintln.md

 ## Analysis

 Both crates were copies of a crate which provided logging functionality, and the logging implementation remained functional in the malicious crates.
-The original crate had a feature which performed log file packing, which iterated an associated directories files.
+The original crate had a feature which performed log file packing, which iterated over an associated directories files.

 The attacker inserted code to perform the malicious action during a log packing operation, which searched the log files being processed from that directory for: